-Recently Infoland launched their own customer community which serves as the central hub for interaction with customers, helping to scale customer service and support the company's growth ambitions.
-We interviewed Community Manager Hiewwaiy Kwok and CMO René de Jong about the process, goals and KPIs.
+Six months ago Infoland launched their own customer community which serves as the central hub for interaction with customers, helping to scale customer service and support the company's growth ambitions.
+We're here with an update on the impact it's already had for Community Manager Hiewwaiy Kwok and CMO René de Jong.

 The Infoland community was festively announced at their annual customer event, hosting about 400 customers.

 A bit of background: what does Infoland offer to its customers?